UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 Boolean Return Values
 ---------------------

-Remember this puzzle from your CodingBat exercises?
+Remember this puzzle from the CodingBat exercises?

 .. code-block:: python